modular-network/ethereum-libraries/ArrayUtilsLib/README.md

 An array utility library [provided by Majoolr](https://github.com/Majoolr "Majoolr's Github") .

-*Note: Each uint array type now has its own library thanks to Joshua Hannan's help.
+*Note: Each uint array type now has its own library.
 If your storage array contains uint16[] types, for instance, then you would link to the Array16Lib.sol library.
 This README uses the Array256Lib for all examples.*

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->